possession-community/MapChooser-Extended/README.md

 - WIP

 # Work in Progress
-- make Extend command for admin only
+- ~~make Extend command for admin only~~
-- Vote sounds settings
+- vote sounds settings
-- Introducing CS2ScreenMenu, instead of Chat menu
+- introducing CS2ScreenMenu, instead of Chat menu
   - for nomination menu and changemap menu
 - remove codes related vip
 - remove votemap
+- investigate about timelimit and maxrounds, + roundtime

 # Available Commands